 - Apply the oil using a flat brush.
 For the best results brush the oil along the grain following the length of the wood.

-- Make sure you apply oil to the end grain and bottom of timbers well as they are most susceptible to sucking in water (Modern oil treatments allow the wood to breathe so you do not need to leave any part of the gate untreated.)
+- Make sure you apply oil to the end grain and bottom of timbers well as they are most susceptible to absorbing water (Modern oil treatments allow the wood to breathe so you do not need to leave any part of the gate untreated.)
 Apply two coats and allow to dry in between coats.

 - Try your chosen oil/tinted oil before you start – try it on a scrap wood first.